ratan325/hacktoberfest/README.md

 ### Give this Project a Star :star:

-If you liked working on this project, please share this project as much as you can and star this project to help as many people in opensource as you can.
+If you liked working on this project, please share this project as much as you can and start this project to help as many people in opensource as you can.

 :tada: :confetti_ball: :smiley: _**Happy Contributing**_ :smiley: :confetti_ball: :tada: